Tom Williams (Negro leagues pitcher)

 In 1917, 21 year-old Williams registered for the WWI draft.
-He lists his occupation as a "Professional Base Ball" Player for Rube Foster.
-He also lists his home address as 3664 Wabash Avenue in Chicago, Illinois.
-Williams is listed as married and lists his wife as a dependent.
+He listed his occupation as a "Professional Base Ball" Player for Rube Foster.
+He also listed his home address as 3664 Wabash Avenue in Chicago, Illinois, and was listed as married and his wife a dependent.

 In 1918, while playing for the Hilldale Club, Williams was drafted into the Army in Class 1-A.

-He died in Bremen, Illinois in 1937 and is buried at Restvale Cemetery in Alsip, Illinois.
+He died in Bremen, Illinois in 1937 and was buried at Restvale Cemetery in Alsip, Illinois.